JuliaWeb/Gumbo.jl/README.md

 Pkg.add("Gumbo")
 ```

-Installation does involve building the gumbo C library.
+Installation does involve building the gumbo C library, for which you'll need a C++ compiler and GNU make.
 Building native libraries can be flaky,
-please file an issue if the build script fails for you
+please file an issue if the build script fails for you.

 ## Basic usage